garrardkitchen/blog/content/posts/k8s-pdb.md

 It is in this values .yaml file we set - if at all - a value to the `pdb.minAvailable` nested property.

 Here, in this control flow, we are checking that both pdb and minAvailable properties exist.
 If they do, we apply the `minAvailable` value.
-We use the hasKey function to good affect to check for the existence of a property in another property:
+We use the hasKey function to good effect to check for the existence of a property in another property:

 ```yml
 {{- if hasKey .Values "pdb"  }}